Subscribe

 REAL-Water is an implementation research program dedicated to three important and interrelated aspects of rural water supply development:

-• Are Water Safety Plans (WSPs) effective forms of risk mitigation for rural water supplies in low-resource settings?
+• Are Water Safety Plans effective forms of risk mitigation for rural water supplies in low-resource settings?

 Kabarole, Uganda